jlinoff/pam/README.md

 ## Overview
 _PAM_ is a pretty simple application.
-I think of it as a record editor that runs in your browser that allows you create records with interesting information that can then be stored and retrieved in a secure way.
+I think of it as a record editor that runs in your browser that allows you to create records with interesting information that can then be stored and retrieved in a secure way.

 ### Reasons to not use PAM